-Final Grading: If you earn 70 of the 103 possible points in the course you will receive a grade of P (pass).
-If you earn less than 70 points you will receive a grade of NC (no credit).
-If you miss a class due to a reason that is consistent with the university's Missed Class Policy, you should immediately contact the instructor in order to request an excused absence.
+Final Grading: If you earn 70% of the 109 possible points in the course (76 pts) you will receive a grade of P (pass).
+If you earn less than 70% you will receive a grade of NC (no credit).
+If you miss a class due to a reason that is consistent with the university's Missed Class Policy, you should immediately contact Dr. Toole to register an excused absence (see contact info above).
 Your goal should be to not miss any classes since each class will help you.

 Drop, Withdrawal and Incomplete Grades: Dropped courses do not appear on your transcript.
-The deadline for dropping is September 13th.
-You may withdraw from the course and receive a grade of W. The deadline for withdrawal is November 5th.
-W's do not affect your GPA but do appear on your transcript.
+The deadline for dropping is February 1st.
+You may withdraw from the course and receive a grade of W. The deadline for withdrawal is March 25th.
+W's and NC's do not affect your GPA but do appear on your transcript.
 If you drop or withdraw from CHEM 1230 you should also drop or withdraw from this course.
+A course grade of Incomplete (IN) is given only to those who have completed all but a small percentage of course requirements for an acceptable reason.